Conway County, Arkansas

 Conway County is a county located in the U.S. state of Arkansas.
 Created as Arkansas's 11th county on October 20, 1825, Conway County has four incorporated municipalities, including Morrilton, the county seat and most populous city.
 The county is also the site of numerous unincorporated communities and ghost towns.
-The county is named for Henry Wharton Conway, a politician from a powerful political family who served as the delegate from the Arkansas Territory to the U.S. Congress from 1823 to 1827.
+The county was formed from a portion of Pulaski County and is named for Henry Wharton Conway, a politician from a powerful political family who served as the delegate from the Arkansas Territory to the U.S. Congress from 1823 to 1827.

+In 2010, the center of population of Arkansas was located in Conway County, near the city of Plumerville.
 As of the 2020 census, the population was 20,715.
-The county seat is Morrilton.
-The county was formed on October 20, 1825, from a portion of Pulaski County and named for Henry Wharton Conway who was the territorial delegate to the U.S. Congress.

-In 2010, the center of population of Arkansas was located in Conway County, near the city of Plumerville.

 History

 Conway County was formed on October 20, 1825, from a portion of Pulaski County and named for Henry Wharton Conway, who was the territorial delegate to the U.S. Congress.

 From 1831 until 1883, Lewisburg was the county seat.
 When the Little Rock and Fort Smith Railroad planned built tracks 1 mi north of Lewisburg in 1871, the proposed depot was to be named Morrilton after farmer E. J. Morrill, who sold the land to the railroad.
 People relocated from Lewisburg to Morrilton beginning in 1880, county government was relocated in 1883, and the depot was built in 1910.

 Conway County was much larger upon creation.
 Van Buren County was created from parts of Conway, Izard, and Independence counties on November 11, 1833.
 Perry County was created from Conway County on December 18, 1840.
 Faulkner County was created from parts of Conway and Pulaski counties on April 12, 1873.